 The first thing you’ll notice about XMind is its simple, clean interface.
 The buttons and icons are easy to understand, as the overall design was developed with the user in mind, helping them build professional-looking mind maps without needing a tutorial to do even the simplest things.

 The XMind mind mapping software comes with the ZEN mode, which tries to limit all distractions caused by your device, and the program lets you focus solely on the task at hand, which is creating the best possible mind map.
 XMind is also available in a dark mode, which can be easier on the eyes when working for long periods.

 This is where the XMind mind mapping app struggles the most.
 The software used to feature cloud saving, but the developer later decided to cancel it, which means you won’t be able to share the map between your device and other people simply by sending them a link.

-To be able to share your mind maps with others, you’ll have to export your mind map as a PNG image, PDF, Microsoft Excel, Microsoft Word, text file, TextBundle, and OPML.
+To be able to share your mind maps with others, you’ll have to export your mind map as a PNG image, PDF, Microsoft Excel, Microsoft Word, text file, TextBundle, or OPML.
 The last two are mostly used for sharing with other mind mapping programs.
 You can also share it via email, social media, or link sharing, and the other person will be able to download and see your map.

 As noted in the previous section, the XMind supports file saving in Microsoft Excel and Word, PDF, TextBundle, and OPML, allowing for second-hand integration by downloading and opening a file in the corresponding software.
-It works but is not as seamless as some other mind-mapping tools.
+It works but is not as seamless as some other mind mapping tools.

 - Students and teachers - $34.99